-Alberta has the third-highest domestic violence rates among Canadian provinces.
+Alberta has the fourth-highest rate of police-reported intimate partner violence among Canadian provinces.
 Half of all young women and girls who are victims of domestic homicide are murdered by someone with a prior conviction.
 This law will help prevent domestic violence by giving people at risk the information they may need to protect themselves from harm.

 June 29 - July 13, 2020